 Prerequisites: Successful completion of Advanced or Honors I French II, French II teacher recommendation This course continues to develop reading, writing, listening, and speaking skills.
-Grammar and vocabulary
+Grammar and vocabulary build on concepts mastered in the preceding years of study.

 FRENCH IV